Welcome to the new KidsHealth website! See what is new.

 In 2024, the funded flu vaccine for tamariki and adults (6 months of age and over) available in Aotearoa New Zealand is called Influvac Tetra.

-Flu immunisation is free for some tamariki who are at higher risk of getting very sick, including:
+Flu vaccination is free for some tamariki who are at higher risk of getting very sick, including:

 • tamariki aged 6 months and over who have a long-term medical condition like diabetes, asthma (who regularly use preventer medicine), a heart condition